 The Eyes of Your House

-Remember that essentially dormers are windows, and glazing is two-faced.
-Whether you are looking out or the neighbors are looking in, dormer windows can make your home come alive.
-Just look at those eyes....
+Keep in mind that essentially dormers are windows, and glazing is two-faced.
+A dormer allows light in and gives you a view out of the room.
+But it also allows neighbors to look in and changes the appearance of your house from the curb.
+Dormer windows can make your home come alive.
+Just look at those eyes.